FermedePommerieux/rpi-mailai/mailai/README.md

 [`RuntimeConfig`](mailai/src/mailai/config/schema.py) schema.
 Typical settings include IMAP defaults (control namespace, quarantine folder, configuration subjects), size limits for the control mails, filesystem paths for state and models, local LLM parameters, and optional feedback mailboxes.
+The `llm` section supports timeouts that control start-up and health probes:

+- `load_timeout_s` – wall-clock allowance for loading the GGUF weights before the runtime reports a failure (defaults to 60 seconds).
+- `warmup_completion_timeout_s` – time budget for issuing the synthetic
+  completion used during warm-up to ensure the bindings work (defaults to 30 seconds).
+- `healthcheck_timeout_s` – per-request timeout for periodic liveness checks
+  after the runtime is serving traffic (defaults to 10 seconds).

 When running inside Docker place `config.cfg` under `/etc/mailai/`.
 Native deployments search the current working directory first and fall back to